isomerpages/singhealth-alice/pages/Launch.md

 ---
 ### Overview

-It is an honour to be graced by the presence of Minister Tan See Leng, Second Minister for Trade and Industry), for the launch of A.L.I.C.E @ SGH Campus.
+It is an honour to be graced by the presence of Dr Tan See Leng, Second Minister for Trade and Industry), for the launch of A.L.I.C.E @ SGH Campus.

 The launch provides a platform for healthcare personnel and commercial partners to exhibit their achievement  within the advancement of SingHealth Innovation ecosystem and culture whereby showcasing  SingHealth’s innovation progress and capabilities.